Review of strongly coupled regimes in gravity with Dyson-Schwinger approach: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this review, we sketched our studies involving de Sitter, quadratic gravity and non-minimally coupled scalar or scalar-tensor theory and showed that in some gravity theories one may obtain somewhat meaningful re-normalizable scalar theories with some very specific conditions.
-This is not new but well known in field theory such as the Nambu-Jona-Lasinio model which can be used to describe strong interactions \cite{Klevansky:1992qe}.
-This model although non-renormalizable but with a bosonization procedure \cite{Klevansky:1992qe}, a non-linear $\sigma$- renormalizable comes out from there-in which may allow an useful description of the breaking of the chiral symmetry in strong interactions.
-Similarly we showed that under proper conditions, some effective scalar models could describe the quadratic gravity under certain limits.
+In this review we recapped our methods to tackle the strongly coupled theories, particularly involving gravity with backgrounds like de Sitter, quadratic gravity and non-minimally coupled scalar to Ricci curvature $\mathcal{R}$.
+Under certain conditions, very similar to what happens in Nambu-Jona-Lasinio model which can be used to describe strong interactions \cite{Klevansky:1992qe}, an effective description involving a non-linear $\sigma-$ renormalizable model can be achieved, here too we were able to show a scalar to describe the gravity.
 Particularly we show that starting from a simple model of quadratic gravity involving the Starobinsky term $\mathcal{R}^2 + \mathcal{R}$, the scenario in the strong coupling limits boils down to having a large and constant $\mathcal{R}$ along with mass gap generated for the scalaron field.
-The strong coupling condition can be recast as the condition on the relation between the coupling of the $\mathcal{R}^2$ and the $\mathcal{R}$ term, written as $3M^2<\mathcal{R}$, where as shown $M$ the mass term due to the quadratic term.
-This mass gap being directly proportional to the value of the Ricci scalar $\mathcal{R}$ and its coefficient $M$.
-This reult is expected as this term represents the self-interactions among the gravitons and the scalar degrees of freedom in the theory.
-Particularly, in a theory with no cosmological constant for $\Lambda=0$, the theory possesses a mass gap with discrete spectrum with an infinite tower of simple harmonic oscillator like excitations.
+The strong coupling condition can be understood as $3M^2<\mathcal{R}$, being $M$ the mass term due to the quadratic term leading to self interaction among the scalaron.
+This reflects the fact that this term represents the self-interactions among the gravitons and the scalar degrees of freedom in the theory.
+Particularly, we found that in a theory involving no cosmological constant for $\Lambda=0$, the theory possesses a mass gap.
+Both for the Starobinsky and non-minimally coupled scenarios, we get an effective potential description which involves a false vacuum like behaviour and may undergo phase transitions. \emph{Particularly,} in the scenario involving the non-minimal coupling to gravity, the strong coupling as we know impacts primordial cosmological scenarios for instance those involving strong first-order phase transitions, leading to the search of a stochastic gravitational-wave background from in early universe.
+The LIGO--Virgo--KAGRA network already looks for such a signal \cite{Romero:2021kby,LIGO-result}, and leaves open the window to develop and test techniques for vacuum decay with GW signatures in the strongly coupled limits.
+We envisage that this new technique to explore the non-perturbative window could be tested in near future with current and future planned worldwide network of GW detectors.